-Degrees conferred between July 1, 2006 and June 30, 2007
+Degrees conferred between July 1, 2007 and June 30, 2008

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
-If you prefer, you can compute the percentages using 1^{st} majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include

 Agriculture 1

 Natural resources/environmental 3

+science

-science Architecture 3% 4
+Architecture 3% 4

-Area and ethnic studies 3% 5
+Area and ethnic studies 5

-Communications/journalism 10/ 9
+Communications/journalism 1% 9

-Communication technologies 1% 10
+Communication technologies 10

-Computer and information 11
+Computer and information 10% 11

-sciences 9% 11
+sciences

 Personal and culinary services 12

 Education 13

-Engineering 30% 14
+Engineering 28% 14

-Engineering technologies JU /0 15
+Engineering technologies 15

 Foreign languages and literature 1% 16

-Family and consumer sciences 1 70 19
+Family and consumer sciences 19

 Law/legal studies 22

-English 3% 23
+English 2% 23

-Liberal arts/general studies 24
+Liberal arts/general studies 1% 24

-Library science 2% 25
+Library science 25

-Biological/life sciences 40/
+Biological/life sciences 6% 26

-4% 26

-Mathematics 2% 27
+Mathematics 4% 27

-Military science and technologies 00/
+Military science and technologies 29

-Interdisciplinary studies 8% 30
+Interdisciplinary studies 6% 30

-Parks and recreation 40/ 31
+Parks and recreation 31

 Philosophy and religious studies 1% 38

 Theology and religious vocations 39

 Physical sciences 6% 40

 Science technologies 41

 Psychology 3% 42

 Security and protective services 43

 Public administration and social 2% 44

-Services A.E.
+services

 Social sciences 4% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

-Transportation and materials moving 49
+Transportation and materials 49

+moving

 Visual and performing arts 10% 50

-Health professions and related 51
+Health professions and related sciences 51

-sciences

-Business/marketing 10% 52
+Business/marketing 11% 52

 History 1% 54

 Other

 TOTAL 100% 100% 100%